 In the Risks > Policies section, Security Policy Alerting is performed by analyzing all collected flows and applying them to a security policy template.
 Alerts can be generated and sent to your e-mail if a policy is not followed.

-To create a security policy, click "Add".
-You will be presented with the Add Policy dialog:
+To create a security policy, select Add, the Add Policy dialog will display.

 A single policy match can be defined on this dialog.